qelectrotech/qelectrotech-doc/source/users/element/element_parts/rectangle.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     1. Select the rectangle to display the rectangle properties at `information panel`_.
-    2. Define the distance between the vertice and the intersection point at the vertical edges.
+    2. Define the distance between the vertices and the intersection point at the vertical edges.
-    3. Define the distance between the vertice and the intersection point at the horizontal edges.
+    3. Define the distance between the vertices and the intersection point at the horizontal edges.
     4. Press intro.
     5. **Select none** from **Edit** menu or use ``Ctrl + Shift + a`` keyboard shortcut.